kangax/przilla/src/memory-bank/progress.md

 ## Known Issues

 - **Data Scalability/Personalization:** Current reliance on static JSON files limits scalability and prevents storing user-specific scores effectively (addressed by the "JSON -> database" TODO item).
 - **Limited WOD Data:** The current dataset needs expansion (Games, Benchmarks, SugarWod).
-Significant progress made on identifying and preparing missing Open and Benchmark WODs from `wodwell_workouts.json`, though insertion into `wods.json` was deferred.
+Significant progress made on identifying and preparing missing Open and Benchmark WODs from `wodwell_workouts.json`, though insertion into `wods.json` was deferred. **(Partially Addressed)** Some WODs previously had empty `benchmarks.levels` objects; this has been corrected for 183 WODs via scripting (see Evolution below).
+Some WODs (e.g., partner, complex scoring) still lack levels.
 - **Authentication Provider:** Potential limitations or desire for different features driving the consideration to switch from NextAuth to BetterAuth.

 ## Evolution of Project Decisions